Aks8909/Social_Media_Database/README.md

 # Social_Media_Database

-Hi! in this DBMS project I have made a Social Media Database using SQL
+Hi! in this DBMS project I have made a Social Media Database using SQL</br>

 The functionalities of this system are,
 1.)
 Users can send and recieve messages